pio-o-connell/Swing-clean-layers/README.md

         Only at the end should you remove legacy shortcuts like static globals, hidden dependencies, and circular references.
 Do this last, when the structure is stable.

+Phase 7 – Kill legacy shortcuts

+Only now:

+ fully remove the old main or further refactor!

+Remove static globals

+Remove maindriver.Company

+Remove hidden dependencies

+Remove circular references

+At this point:
+✔ Testable
+✔ Understandable
+✔ Framework-ready include

+Only at the end should you remove legacy shortcuts like static globals, hidden dependencies, and circular references.
+Do this last, when the structure is stable.

+Annotations are labels, not magic:

+@Repository

+@Service

+@Component